aerotron1/ISDB/README.md

 2. What are you going to work on next

-- Look into the rest of the entities and add token based authorisation where required.
+- Look into the rest of the endpoints and add token based authorisation where required.
 - Define and create a Schema and model with reference to the model diagram for all entities.
 - Update routes with required methods.
 - Add content to the ejs files for backend and remove jade. ??